 Where to stay in Devon (for cyclists)

-For cycling Dartmoor, Bovey Tracey, Okehampton, Newton Abbot, Totnes and Plymouth are all well positioned.
+For cycling Dartmoor, Bovey Tracey, Okehampton, Newton Abbot, Totnes and Plymouth are all well positioned with easy access to top South Devon cycle routes.
 Torquay and Paignton are some 15 miles away from the edge of the Park.
 The city of Exeter is less than 10 miles away.

 In terms of the north of the county then Barnstaple provides good access to the coastal resorts of Ilfracombe and Woolacombe.